 Generally drug crimes lead to state criminal charges, but the heroin epidemic has caused federal law enforcement to become more involved when the sale of deadly heroin is involved.
-One clear example of heroin distribution leading to federal heroin charges came just last year in Marion, Ohio.
+One clear example of heroin distribution leading to federal heroin charges came in 2015 in Marion, Ohio.

 In early 2015 Marion began seeing a rash of drug overdoses due to a particular type of heroin that was spiked with fentanyl and colored with blue dye.
 The so-called “blue drop heroin” lead to Marion seeing 56 heroin-related overdoses in less than 3 months, causing five deaths.
-Eventually local, state and federal law enforcement combined to arrest the kingpin of the distribution of blue drop heroin in June 2015.
+Eventually, local, state and federal law enforcement combined to arrest the kingpin of the distribution of blue drop heroin in June 2015.

-The arrest lead to federal charges for distribution of heroin and the distribution of heroin and fentanyl leading to death.
-At the time the charges were filed a representative of the United State Drug Enforcement Agency confirmed that the DEA is prioritizing criminal investigation in situations where the distribution of illegal drugs leads to overdose deaths.
+The arrest led to federal charges for distribution of heroin and the distribution of heroin and fentanyl leading to death.
+At the time the charges were filed, a representative of the United State Drug Enforcement Agency confirmed that the DEA is prioritizing criminal investigation in situations where the distribution of illegal drugs leads to overdose deaths.
 The blue drop heroin kingpin eventually pleaded guilty to one charge of drug trafficking that resulted in death and will face 16 years in prison.

-If you face federal charges for heroin distribution that has lead to a death, you need to know that a United States Attorney for Ohio has said that the federal government will, “come after you with a hammer that is much bigger than anything you have seen before or expected.”
+If you face federal charges for heroin distribution that has led to a death, you need to know that a United States Attorney for Ohio has said that the federal government will, “come after you with a hammer that is much bigger than anything you have seen before or expected.”
 In the face of severe penalties and aggressive prosecution, you need an experienced attorney who can defend you against serious federal charges.

 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling federal cases and reaching the best possible outcomes for our clients.
-Call us today at for a free and confidential consultation.
+Call us today at (614) 500-3836 for a free and confidential consultation.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal crime lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via email@example.com.
+Call an Ohio federal crime lawyer today for a free consultation.
+To contact a criminal defense attorney, call us at (614) 500-3836 or email us via email@example.com.